panin-anan/pcl_processing_ros2/README.md

 # SAMXL_pointcloud_area_detection

 ## Overview
-Code to perform volume loss calculation between two point clouds: before grinding and after grinding, scanned by laser line scanner.
+Code to perform volume loss calculation between two point clouds: from before grinding and from after grinding, scanned by laser line scanner.
-The node works in conjuction with data_gathering.
-The test data is recorded using rosbags.
+The node works in conjuction with `data_gathering` repositories from `git@github.com:Luka140/data_gathering.git`.

 ## Installation